tonyhristov/tonyhristov/README.md

 *I studied software engineering at Software University(SoftUni).*

-*I graduated from the Full-Stack path with PHP and JavaScript.*
+*I have Graduated from the Full-Stack path with PHP and JavaScript.*

 ## Stats